Work with Document Properties

 Get Document Variables

-The following code example shows how to enumerate document variables:
+The following code example shows how to add and access document variables:

 Remove Personal Information from Document